 The Confluence Specialty Finance BDC strategy is specifically focused on business development companies and is therefore not diversified across sectors or industries.
 At the same time, because most BDCs have small market capitalizations, volatility may be higher than that of larger capitalization companies.
-Furthermore, the BDC industry is still relatively new and is evolving.
-As a result, BDC trading liquidity can vary significantly over time and stocks can become very volatile during times of market disruption.
+Also, BDC trading liquidity can vary significantly over time and stocks can become very volatile during times of market disruption.

 BDCs typically lend to and invest in small to medium-sized, U.S. companies, including many that are private.
 These companies often do not have access to public capital markets and may have fewer financial resources relative to large, publicly traded corporations.
 Private market loans and investments can be difficult to value, so BDC asset values, which must be marked to market each quarter, inherently involve a measure of subjectivity and can change in unpredictable ways.

 Liquidity may also be low, which may limit a BDC management team's ability to quickly sell loans and investments at the reported value.